General Questions Technical Specifications Features and Options Power Sources IPAF Training Operation and Safety Knowledge Hub

 What are the stowed dimensions and will a spider lift fit through doorways?

 Compact dimensions are a key feature, with some models having a minimum width as low as 0.78m and a transport height under 2m.
-Several models are specifically designed to fit through standard doorways (approximately 80-90cm width) and even into lifts/elevators.
+Several models from manufacturers like Hinowa and CMC are specifically designed to fit through standard doorways (approximately 80-90cm width) and even into lifts/elevators.

 What are the outrigger dimensions and jacking range?